khopha/grafana-loki-viewer/README.md

 bun install
 ```

-## Development Server
+## Development

-Start the development server on `http://localhost:3000`:
+This version of the Grafana Loki viewer is designed for use in a development environment.

+To start the development server, run the following command, and visit `http://localhost:3000` in your browser:

 ```bash
 # npm